-It should be noted that, at least for 2010, the intent is not to deny the use of alternate Beta-2 agonists because there is now a permitted substitute (salbutamol/salmeterol), particularly where a treatment regimen has already been established.
+It should be noted that, at least for 2012, the intent is not to deny the use of alternate Beta-2 agonists because there is now a permitted substitute (salbutamol/salmeterol/formoterol), particularly where a treatment regimen has already been established.
 For athletes newly diagnosed with asthma, permitted Beta-2 agonists should be considered as primary treatments unless otherwise justified.

-Examples of Beta-2 agonists including terbutaline or formoterol: Bricanyl, Fomeda, Foradil, Formaxa Oxis, Symbicort and Terbasmin.
+Examples of Beta-2 agonists including terbutaline: Bricanyl and Terbasmin.